BeninASolomon/News-Summarization-and-Text-to-Speech-Application-/README.md

 * Uses NLP techniques for automatic text summarization
 * Converts summarized text into speech using TTS
 * Provides a user-friendly interface for interaction
+* APIs enable interaction between frontend and backend
+* Deployed on Hugging Face Spaces for public access

 ## Dependencies